tanchihpin0517/structure-aware_infilling/README.md

     --save-path "./custom_result"
 ```
 The 'song file' is provided by the user.
-The content of the song file looks like:
+The content of the song file looks like this:
 ```
 Line 1: BPM BPB(beat per bar)
 Repeat for each structure section {